13 Brilliant Ways Other Countries Are Replacing Plastic

 No more single-use plastic will come to Jamaica

-Jamaica banned the importation of single-use plastic bags and straws this year.
+Jamaica banned the importation of single-use plastic bags and straws in 2019.
 According to the Jamaica Tourist Board, the government is currently working with local bag companies to manufacture environmentally-friendly replacements.
 In the meantime, people have switched to reusable shopping bags, biodegradable paper straws, and cardboard boxes.
-The next wave of the plastic bans will remove plastic straws from juice boxes and drink pouches beginning on January 1, 2021.
-Here are 20 other ways you can help the environment.
+The next wave of plastic bans will remove plastic straws from juice boxes and drink pouches.
+Here are 40 other ways you can help the environment.

 Antigua and Barbuda